 Combination of 3D and 2D.

 The combination of 3D and 2D graphics can also be a powerful tool for companies looking to make a splash in the Metaverse.
 This combination allows brands to showcase their brand in a visually striking and engaging way, while also conveying the message that they are adapting and evolving with the times.
+The craft part of brand identity, including creative illustrations, will become even more important.
 As the Metaverse continues to grow and mature, we can expect to see more and more companies embracing this approach to marketing and branding.

 What's in store with Web3?
 Let's find out!